-The first term, $Q/L$ , is intended to test the hypothesis that firms involved in foreign outsourcing have higher productivity ( $\hat{\beta}1 > 0$ ) than firms totally supplied by in-house production or only with domestic outsourcing, as shown by Antras and Helpman (2003).
+The first term, $Q/L$ , is intended to test the hypothesis that firms active in foreign outsourcing have higher productivity ( $\hat{\beta}1 > 0$ ) than firms totally supplied by in-house production or only with domestic outsourcing, as shown by Antras and Helpman (2003).
 The intuition behind this hypothesis is that only productive firms can choose foreign outsourcing because the outsourcing across borders entails high fixed costs.
-In our cross-section format, the positive sign for the coefficient on productivity is also expected when more active foreign outsourcing enables firms to concentrate on more innovative activities and results in higher productivity.
+In our cross-section format, the positive sign for the coefficient on productivity is also expected when extensive foreign outsourcing enables firms to concentrate on innovative activities and results in higher productivity.

 The second term, the intensity of computer usage, measured by the number of computers relative to the firm size $PC/Q$ , is for testing the cost-reduction effect of IT.
-We investigate whether advanced information technology, probably enabling more extensive, frequent, and quick communications by active use of e-mail communications, internet search, and digital
+We investigate whether advanced information technology, probably enabling more extensive, frequent, and